diegohdb/E2E-Test-Cypress-Support-File-Setup/README.md

 <h1 align="left">:computer: E2E-Test-Cypress-Setup  </h1>

-This is a simple and detailed tutorial for an E2E test project using Cypress
+This is a simple and detailed tutorial for an E2E test project using Cypress with support file setup

 ## Introduction

 This project contains a tutorial for E2E test automation of the <a href="https://demo.realworld.io/#/">Conduit website</a>.
-The automation will cover only few tests since the main idea is to setup the framework from scratch and add the details for anyone that wants to create this setup by their own.
+The automation will cover only few tests since the main idea is to setup the framework from scratch with a support file setup and add the details for anyone that wants to create this setup by their own.

 ## Environment Setup